gm2552/jvwatch/README.md

 By default, all clinics are enabled, but can be disabled by setting the appropriate `enabled` property to false.

+- Albertsons
+  - `jvwatch.clinics.alertsons.enabled`
 - CVS:
   - `jvwatch.clinics.cvs.enabled`
   - `jvwatch.clinics.cvs.cities` Comma delimited list of cities (in all caps) that will be included in the appointment list.

 - HyVee:
   - `jvwatch.clinics.hyvee.enabled`
+- Safeway
+  - `jvwatch.clinics.safeway.enabled`
+- Sam's Club
+  - `jvwatch.clinics.samsclub.enabled`
+- Vons
+  - `jvwatch.clinics.vons.enabled`
+- Wallgreens:
+  - `jvwatch.clinics.wallgreens.enabled`
 - Walmart:
   - `jvwatch.clinics.walmart.enabled`
-- Wallgreens:
+- Winn Dixie
-  - `jvwatch.clinics.wallgreens.enabled`
+  - `jvwatch.clinics.winndixie.enabled`

 ### Redis and RabbitMQ